 Working from home reduces stress, cuts commuting costs, and saves time.
-In 2019, more people than ever before have opted for work from home jobs instead of going to the office every day.
+In 2020, more people than ever before have opted for legitimate work from home jobs instead of going to the office every day.

 Remote workers are often more productive and take fewer sick days.
 They report being generally happier too.